aprijunaidi/scopus-wos-combine/README.md

 ## Step 1: Load the Required Libraries

 First, we need to load the necessary R libraries.
-For this project, we will primarily be using `bib2df` for converting BibTeX files to data frames, and `dplyr` for data manipulation.
+For this project, we will primarily be using 'convert2df' for converting BibTeX files to data frames, and `mergeDbSources` for data merger (combine).

 ```r
 library(bibliometrix)